ionic-team/ionic-enterprise-starter/website/docs/guard.md

 ...
 ```

-Now you'll notice that the app routing pushes you to `Login Page` right away.
+Now you'll notice that the app routing pushes you to `LoginPage` right away.
 This is because we never logged in with a user yet.

 ## Next up